mrciolino/wiki-backup/organizations/bartenders_guild.md

 # **The Bartender's Guild**

-> Bartender Guild Adventure Guild | *Voice Recording - Ryan* | 48 kHz at 24 kbps
+> Bartender's Guild | *Voice Recording - Peter* | 48 kHz at 24 kbps
 > <sub> Notes below are independent from the audio.</sub>
 >
-> <audio controls="1" controlslist="nodownload nofullscreen noremoteplayback" src="/audio/bartender_guild_adventure_guild.opus">Your browser does not support the audio tag. </audio>
+> <audio controls="1" controlslist="nodownload nofullscreen noremoteplayback" src="/audio/bartenders_guild.opus">Your browser does not support the audio tag. </audio>
 {.is-info}

-> peter audio here isntead

 ---